Intelligence Organization of the Islamic Revolutionary Guard Corps

 "overshadows" and "often" overrules, according to the New York Times.

 Description

 The IO-IRGC is known for conducting internal surveillance, suppressing dissent, and maintaining a vast network of ideological informants.
 Foundation for Defense of Democracies, a pro-Israel lobby group, alleges that the Commander of IRGC Intelligence is directly implicated in "surveilling and torturing dissidents".
 According to Iran International, the IO‑IRGC systematically employs white torture and rape threats.

-As head of the intelligence organization, Kazemi was sanctioned by the U.S. Treasury in October 2022 and February 2025 for his actions.
+During his tenure as head of the intelligence organization, Kazemi was sanctioned by the U.S. Treasury in October 2022 and February 2025 primarily over his role in suppressing dissidents in Iran.